-No such thing as a true bargain anymore?
-Perish the thought.
 We shopped all over town and found screamin' deals on gorgeous couture clothing, to-die-for shoes, fabulous furniture, home decor, outdoor gear, and trendy accessories.
-In this year's bargain blowout, we bring you our staff's picks for the Mile-High City's greatest steals, our fashion consultant's sources for big-ticket bargains, and the insider's guide to becoming a genuine bargain shopper.
-That's right, we're gonna save you some serious cash.
+Here, the insider's guide to becoming a genuine bargain shopper.

 Deborah Kershaw pulls up to the Thrift Mart on Colfax Avenue dressed in a classically cut turquoise blouse and white capri pants.
 She steps out of her beige Mercedes-Benz, diamonds glinting in her ears.
 Clearly, this striking woman in her mid-50s frequents thrift stores for fun, rather than out of necessity.